Skip to main content

 Watch it finish

-FDE downloads the statements and fires connection.active.
+FDE downloads the statements and check images, then fires connection.active.
 The connection id is con_FDE_... and transactions come back as txn_FDE_....

 Because the bank is already fixed by institution_id, there is no bank-search step, and you never handle the credentials yourself.